 Heavy for its size

 Targus' Compact Rolling Business and Travel Commuter Backpack is a great lightweight and reliable pack versatile enough for everyday use that's also durable enough for travel.
-It features a large, main zippered compartment with a fully-padded interior sleeve designed to fit laptops up to 16 inches, and two mesh pockets on either side of the exterior.
+Stash away your on-the-go food containers in the large, main zippered compartment with a fully-padded interior sleeve designed to fit laptops up to 16 inches, and two mesh pockets on either side of the exterior.

 Size: 13.8 x 9 x 19 inches | Material: Polyester, neoprene | Extra Features: Laptop pocket, two side mesh pockets/water bottle holder | Number of Wheels: 2